tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_accounts_by_authorizers.md

 ### Request Parameters

-The `get_accounts_by_authorizers` method requires the following parameters in the request body:
+The `getAccountsByAuthorizers` method requires the following parameters in the request body:

 * `keys` (array of strings): An array of public keys used to retrieve accounts.
 * `accounts` (array of strings): An array of account names used to retrieve accounts.